 Efficient banking is not only the output of interaction of institutions involved and mechanism and process of investment of the shareholders.
 However it is also the thing that is influenced by the rationality in mobilizing the deposits along with proper decision making by the management.
-In this connection, this study contributes something new toward the deposit mobilization procedure of the Nepalese commercial banks that is not sought yet by surveying the psychology and awareness of the management.
+In this connection, this study contributes something new toward the deposit mobilization procedure of the Nepalese commercial banks that is not required yet by surveying the psychology and awareness of the management.

 This sort of study which aims to analyze the deposit mobilization aspect of the private sector and government sector commercial banks is a new and challenging in itself but is also an opportunity to learn and identify the deposit mobilization mechanism of both public owned and government owned commercial banks.
-More specific studies as to the deposit mobilization have been done in the past too but this study is quite different from the other studies as this study is done with samples as a government owned bank (Nepal Bank Ltd.) and another one as a public owned commercial bank (Standard Chartered Bank) which is also a joint venture commercial bank.
+More specific studies as to the deposit mobilization have been done in the past too but this study is quite different from the other studies as this study is done with samples as a government owned bank (Nepal Bank Ltd.) and another one as a public owned commercial bank.
 So this research is new in the recent scenario also.